thoughtbot/payload/README.md

 # Payload

+## DEPRECATED

+This was a useful experiment for [Upcase Exercises], but no real interest ever developed within the company, so there is no reason to publish this as an independent library.
+This library is unlikely to be maintained or expanded beyond the needs of Upcase, so it's recommended that you avoid using it unless you would like to maintain it yourself.

 Payload is a lightweight framework for specifying, injecting, and using dependencies in Ruby on Rails applications.
 It facilitates run-time assembly of dependencies and makes it plausible to use [inversion of control] beyond the